gomesgroup/hashi/docs/snapshot_rendering_api.md

 | "secondary" | Color by secondary structure |
 | "custom" | Custom color scheme |

+## Rendering Fallback System

+The snapshot rendering system implements a multi-layered fallback approach to ensure images can always be generated, even when optimal rendering resources are not available:

+### Primary Rendering: OSMesa
+- Uses ChimeraX with OSMesa libraries for high-quality offscreen rendering
+- Provides the best visual quality and performance
+- Requires OSMesa libraries to be properly installed

+### Fallback 1: Xvfb
+- Uses a virtual X11 framebuffer (Xvfb) when OSMesa is not available
+- Still provides good quality rendering
+- Requires Xvfb to be properly configured (automatically handled in Docker)

+### Fallback 2: Placeholder Images
+- When both OSMesa and Xvfb rendering fail, generates placeholder images
+- Uses Node.js canvas library to create informative images
+- Shows molecular structure icon with error message
+- Ensures UI consistency even when rendering is completely unavailable

+The system automatically detects capabilities and chooses the appropriate rendering method.
+When rendering with primary or fallback methods fails, a descriptive message is provided in the snapshot status response.

 ## Error Handling

 Errors are returned with appropriate HTTP status codes and a JSON object with error details: